pytchlang/pytch-tutorials/script-by-script-catch-apple/tutorial.md

 {{< /learner-task >}}

-Next is to give the Apple a costume.
+Next is to give the apple a costume.

 {{< learner-task >}}